 The US (ASTM) and EU (EM388) levels are not parallel to one another, meaning that a US Level 4 piece of PPE does not withstand the same amount of force as an EU level 4 piece of equipment.

 For example, a level 5 PPE by EU standards often turns out to be a Level 4 by US standards.
-Or worse, a level 4 PPE in EU can translate to level 3 PPE in US, which is not enough to truly serve as protective equipment, putting employees at risk.
+Or worse, a level 4 PPE in the EU can translate to level 3 PPE in the US, which is not enough to truly serve as protective equipment, putting employees at risk.

 There is also no standard conversion method, meaning that EU PPE would have to be retested in the US method to determine its true US level and vice versa.